What License do You Need to Hunt Duck in Indiana?

 Do I need a separate license if I am a nonresident hunting duck in Indiana?

-Yes, nonresidents must purchase a valid Indiana nonresident hunting license along with the Federal Duck Stamp and complete HIP registration to hunt duck legally in Indiana.
+Yes.
+Nonresidents must purchase a valid Indiana nonresident hunting license, add the Indiana waterfowl stamp privilege, register for HIP, and—if 16 or older—carry a Federal Duck Stamp to hunt ducks legally in Indiana.

 Is the Federal Duck Stamp required every year?